jbcoe/iso-cpp-breaking-UB/readme.md

 In an updated version of the C++ Standard we may wish to consider making changes to a function's preconditions and postconditions.

-Making preconditions stricter would be a silent breaking change: a previously valid program would now invoke undefined behaviour.
+Making preconditions narrower would be a silent breaking change: a previously valid program would now invoke undefined behaviour.
 We would expect such a proposed change to be rejected.

-Relaxing postconditions would similarly be a silent breaking change: a previously valid program that relied on the postconditions of one function to satisfy the preconditions of another would now invoke undefined behaviour.
+Widening postconditions would similarly be a silent breaking change: a previously valid program that relied on the postconditions of one function to satisfy the preconditions of another would now invoke undefined behaviour.
 We would similarly expect such a proposed change to be rejected.

-Relaxing preconditions would not render any existing program invalid or undefined.
-We would expect such a change to be accepted so long as it was not accompanied by relaxing of postconditions.
+Widening preconditions would not render any existing program invalid or undefined.
+We would expect such a change to be accepted so long as it was not accompanied by widening of postconditions.

-Making postconditions stricter would similarly not render any existing program invalid or undefined.
+Making postconditions narrower would similarly not render any existing program invalid or undefined.
 We would expect such a change to be accepted.

-Relaxing preconditions and restricting postconditions may render some existing programs less-than optimally efficient as they may contain run-time checks for behaviour that is now guaranteed.
+Widening preconditions and narrowing postconditions may render some existing programs less-than optimally efficient as they may contain run-time checks for behaviour that is now guaranteed.